Home

 New Jersey Pinelands

 The New Jersey Pinelands (also known as the New Jersey Pine Barrens) consists of over one million acres located at the Southeast corner of the state.
 It extends Southward into Cape May and touches east up to the edge of the Jersey Shore.
-This unique forest covers seven counties and accounts for 22 percent of New Jersey's land area.
+This unique forest covers seven counties and accounts for 22% of New Jersey's land area.

 Among its many rivers, the Great Egg Harbor River and the Maurice River are both designated by the National Park Service as part of the National Wild and Scenic River System.

 In the early 1800s industries in the NJ Pine Forests produced lumber from its trees, iron from its peat bogs, and glass from its sands.
 These early industries died out and left the ruins and ghost towns, many of which are still intact today and serve as tourist attractions.
-The abandoned blast furnaces, iron and glass factories, along with the haunting nature of the New Jersey Pine Barrens fired the imagination of many Pinelands people to give rise to many local legends including the "Jersey Devil."
+The abandoned blast furnaces, iron and glass factories, along with the haunting nature of the New Jersey Pine Barrens fired the imagination of many Pinelands people to give rise to local legends such as the "Jersey Devil."

 The NJ Pine Barrens has over 200 resort areas for activities that include camping, hiking, birding, canoeing, kayaking, freshwater fishing, and mountain biking.

-Michael Hogan Photos
+Michael Hogan Photography

-A Visitor's Guide to the NJ Pinelands!
+A Visitors Guide to the NJ Pinelands

-Pine Barren Photos
+Pine Barrens Photos

 Maurice River

-Copyright© 2008 - 2010 - NewJerseyScenic.com - All Rights Reserved
+Copyright© 2008 - 2014 - NewJerseyScenic.com - All Rights Reserved